iliclaey/pan/panc-docs/source/standard-functions/standard-functions.rst

 Description
 -----------

-The ``create`` function will return an dict from the named structure template.
+The ``create`` function will return a dict from the named structure template.
 The optional additional arguments are key, value pairs that will be added to the returned dict, perhaps overwriting values from the structure template.
 The keys must be strings that contain valid dict